Deformations of homotopy theories via algebraic theories: Mal'cev theories

 We will refer to Mal'cev theories as just \textit{theories}.
 After this subsection, we will moreover assume that all of our theories are bounded; see \cref{rmk:bounded}.
 Throughout this subsection, and everywhere else, $\calP$ will always refer to a theory, at times satisfying additional assumptions.

-In general we will write, for instance, $\Map_\calP$ rather than $\Map_{\Model_\calP}$.
+If $X$ is a herd object in some category $\calC$, then $\Map_\calC(A,X)$ will be a herd object in $\Gpd_\infty$ for any $A\in \calC$.
+The category of herd objects in $\Gpd_\infty$ is modeled by the Quillen's model structure on simplicial herds \cite[Section II.4]{quillen1967homotopical}, where the weak equivalences and fibrations of simplicial herds are detected on their underlying simplicial sets, see \cite[Section 5.5.9]{lurie2017highertopos}.
+This allows us to use simplicial herds to prove things about herd objects in $\Gpd_\infty$, and we will freely do so.